Mara Navarria

-Personal life
+Early and personal life

-Navarria grew up in Carlino, Udine and took up fencing at AS Sangiorgina (now Gemina Scherma) in San Giorgio di Nogaro under the coaching of Dario Codarin.
+Navarria, whose paternal grandfather was from Sicily, was born in Udine and grew up in Carlino.
+She took up fencing at AS Sangiorgina (now Gemina Scherma) in San Giorgio di Nogaro under the coaching of Dario Codarin.
 After her secondary studies in Cervignano, she moved to Rome to join Centro Sportivo Esercito, the sport section of the Italian Army, under coach Oleg Pouzanov.

 Navarria married her physical trainer Andrea Lo Coco.
 They have a son, Samuele.
 Her sister Caterina and her brother Enrico are sabre fencers.